Rezz888/build-a-burger-spa-after-hours/README.md

 ## Objectives
     1. Build a homepage with a '/' route.
-    2. Write tests for a build-a-burger form.
-We will write the tests first (test-driven-development).
-    3. Build the build-a-burger form with a '/burger-form' route.
+    2. Build the build-a-burger form with a '/burger-form' route.
         a.
 Name field (person ordering)
         b.
 Phone number field
         c.
 Choice of bun (sesame seed, pretzel, brioche, clabatta, kaiser roll) dropdown
         d.
 Number of patties (1, 2 or 3) radio buttons
         e.
 Choice of condiments and fixings checkboxes - ketchup, mustard, mayonaise, barbecue sauce, lettuce, tomato, onion, pickle
         f.
 Special instrunctions or request textarea
-    4. Order burger button
+    3. Order burger button
+    4. Write tests for a build-a-burger form.
     5. Display the order

 ## Available Scripts